vuejs/v2.vuejs.org/source/guide/index.md

 Vue.component('my-component', MyComponent)
 ```

-Once we've registered our component, we can then use it in another Vue instance, which will create an instance of `MyComponent` as a child component:
+Once we've registered our component, we can then use it in another Vue instance:

 ``` html
 <div id="component-example">